marcotroisi/blog/content/post/healthy-oop.md

 ```
 md5Password := NewMd5EncryptedPassword(unencryptedPassword);
-encryptedPassword := NewSha1EncryptedPassword(mdPassword);
+encryptedPassword := NewSha1EncryptedPassword(md5Password.encryptedValue);
 ```

 In the above example, `encryptedPassword` will have double encryption, MD5 and SHA1.
-Of course an even nicer approach would be to build a *decorator*, which is an invaluable tool in OOP.
-It would have looked like this:
+A different approach would be to build a *decorator*, which is an invaluable tool in OOP.
+It would look like this:

 ```
 // Constructor for Sha1PasswordFromMd5